-The autonomy to choose, allowed for me to discover what career path would fulfil my purpose in life while being able to serve my community.
-The challenge was finding an issue that afflicted my community that could be analyzed within a sociological framework.
-It was not until my first semester of graduate school that I would stumble upon that area of study.
-The study of energy.
-Not just the production and sale of it, but the societal impacts these actions have.
-I became curious regarding the latent effects of the procurement of oil and natural gas in the Permian basin and the development of new nuclear power plants in Georgia and in what ways these behaviors effected communities of color.
-Then, an epiphany occurred.
-A new paradigm of thought and study defined as environmental justice was introduced to me by the works of Dr. Robert Bullard.
-What I learned from Dr. Bullard teachings was that a just transition to a renewable energy future was needed because of the damage caused to rural and low-income communities as a result of the country’s energy portfolio.
+The study of different academic disciplines enabled me to discover what career path would best fulfill my purpose in life and empower me to serve communities of color.
+The challenge was finding an issue that affected my community and could be analyzed within a sociological framework.
+It was not until my first semester of graduate school that I would stumble upon this issue, energy.
+I was not just interested in the production and sale of energy, but the societal impacts of energy policy and decision-making.
+I focused my study on the latent effects of the extraction of oil and natural gas in the Permian basin and the development of new nuclear power plants in Georgia and the impacts of these projects communities of color.

-This awakening led me to what I had been yearning for.
-Which was an opportunity to take part in a fellowship that would be paramount to my future success.
-My experience at Spark Northwest was that.
-This is so, because as a young man of color, studying an interdisciplinary topic such as environmental justice, I sought vehemently to be in an environment that was conducive to learning.
-Spark Northwest fulfilled that yearning.
-I cannot stress the importance of being around scholars and change agents within the field, from diverse backgrounds, that stretched my understanding of the sustainability, energy justice, and equity topics.
-This engagement was important to me, because with the contemporary status of the Environmental Justice movement, I have seen that the federal government will not take the lead on these issues.
-The work, the effort, and the momentum must come from those it effects directly.
-Not by those who are not affected directly by these issues.
+As I studied these energy projects, I came across Dr. Robert Bullard’s work in environmental justice and had an epiphany.
+Transitioning to a renewable energy future could relieve the damage caused to rural and low-income communities as a result of the country’s current energy portfolio.
+This awakening led me to pursue an opportunity that would be paramount to my future success in developing solutions for the communities that I studied.
+My experience at Spark Northwest was that opportunity.
+As a young man of color studying an interdisciplinary topic such as environmental justice, I sought vehemently to be in an environment that was conducive to learning.
+Spark Northwest fulfilled that yearning and gave me access to scholars and change agents within the field from diverse backgrounds.
+They stretched my understanding of sustainability, energy justice, and equity.
+This engagement was even more important to me because I have seen that the current federal government will not take the lead on issues like Environmental Justice.
+I believe the work, the effort, and the momentum to tackle this challenge must come directly from the communities impacted by energy justice issues, and must be led by them, not those who are not affected directly by these issues.

 Alexis Cureton recently graduate from Indiana University’s School of Public and Environmental Affairs focusing on energy and policy analysis.
 He has an interest in energy burden and efficiency issues in minority and low-income areas of the country.
 Having received his undergraduate degree from Clark Atlanta University in sociology, Alexis hopes to bring topics of sustainability and renewable energy to the forefront of Historically Black Colleges and Universities.